 PNNL hires hundreds of undergraduate and graduate student interns each year through a variety of internship programs:

-- The National Security Internship Program allows undergraduate and graduate students to work in a variety of scientific fields related to PNNL’s work for the federal defense and intelligence communities.
+- The National Security Internship Program allows undergraduate and graduate students to work in various scientific fields related to national security.

 - PNNL and the University of Maryland (UMD) offer internships to undergraduate and graduate students at the Joint Global Change Research Institute on UMD’s campus in College Park, Maryland.
 Interns work with scientists developing models of the Earth system and linkages between socioeconomic and natural systems.